donateko/scopos-webmail/docs/adr/0036-mailto-uri-chemes-to-interact-twake-mail.md

 ## Context

-Supported URI schemes can be relied upon to interact with Twake Mail
+Supported URI schemes can be relied upon to interact with Mailbux

 ## Decision

-Summary of URI schemes that can interact with Twake Mail:
+Summary of URI schemes that can interact with Mailbux:

 1. URI scheme